 Annual Award and Past Winners

-Congratulations to Jennifer Hunter Childs, our 2022 DC-AAPOR Outstanding Achievement Award Winner
+Congratulations to Melissa Cidade and Elizabeth Nichols, our 2024 DC-AAPOR Outstanding Achievement Award Winners

 Nomination Process for DC-AAPOR Annual Outstanding Achievement Award